OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/visual-studio-code-support.md

 OpenSilver comes with a Visual Studio Code extensions and a dotnet CLI library of templates that provide support for OpenSilver projects.
 The OpenSilver extension, provides IntelliSense-like support for XAML files within Visual Studio Code and more, and OpenSilver Templates nuget package, which allows you to create new OpenSilver projects and items from within Visual Studio Code.

+## Prerequisites
+You need the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) extension installed in order to use the OpenSilver Extension for VS Code.

 ## OpenSilver dotnet CLI templates
 OpenSilver support two ways to create a new project starting from a template, the first one is the classic VSIX that install in VisualStudio few ready to use templates.
 The second option is using the cross-platform .net core CLI interface.